Gianguyen1234/furniture-api/README.md

 # Furniture API

 The Furniture API provides functionality for managing furniture products, user authentication, orders, reviews, and categories.
 This RESTful API is built using Node.js, Express.js, and MongoDB.
-It includes endpoints for user registration, login, and managing furniture products, orders, and reviews.

 ## Features